CA Final Financial Reporing May 2024 Strategy Weigtage and ABC Analysis

 Attempt business combination and consolidation in last 1 hour.

 Your understanding to the question should be very accurate so that you should answer only those parts which are required in the question.
-Don’t waste even single minute on un-required part, examiner is not interested in related information about the topic.
+Do not waste even single minute on un-required part, examiner is not interested in related information about the topic.
 You need to be very enthusiastic on exam day.

 Revise Ind AS 116 lease very carefully and patiently.
 Most important in FR is to solve problems rather than only revising the concepts.